-The Technology Resource Allocation Workgroup (TRAWG) is a working group which reports to TechCAP.
-This working group has been tasked with researching and recommending program plan requests for new and replacement computers and related equipment.
-The work group also vets and researches information for Strategic and Operational Technology Plans prior to review by TechCAP as a whole.
+The Technology Resource Allocation Work Group (TRAWG) is a work group which reports to F/T CAP.
+This work group has been tasked with researching and recommending program plan requests for new and replacement computers and related equipment.
+The work group also vets and researches information for Strategic and Operational Technology Plans prior to review by F/T CAP as a whole.